-- With respect to Regular, Full-time Employees, regular wages shall mean the scheduled base salary amount of Compensation excluding overtime, shift differential pay, bonuses, commissions, and stock transactions in effect during the last completed payroll period immediately prior to the date of commencement of the Employee's Disability. - With respect to all Part-time Employees, regular wages shall mean the average weekly Compensation paid by the Company excluding overtime, shift differential pay, bonuses, commissions, and stock transactions during the previously completed 12-week period prior to the date of commencement of the Employee's Disability.
+- Withrespect to Regular, Full-time Employees, regular wages shall mean the scheduled base salary amount of compensation prior to any voluntary salary reduction, excluding overtime, shift differential pay, bonuses, commissions, stock transactions, expense reimbursements and moving expenses in effect during the last completed payroll period immediately prior to the date of commencement of the employee's disability. - With respect to all Part-time Employees, regular wages shall mean the average weekly compensation paid by the Company excluding overtime, shift differential pay, bonuses, commissions, and stock transactions during the previously completed 12-week periodprior to the date of commencement of the employee's disability.

-Important: For all plans (except DSL and VSDI), this document provides only a summary of general plan provisions.
-Separate documents are available from the plan administrators, which serve as the legal documents that govern those plans.
+Important: This document provides only a summary of general plan provisions.
+Separate documents are available from the plan administrators, which serve as the legal documents that govern these plans.